-Operational risk emanates from internal functions or processes, systems, infrastructural flaws, human factors, and outside events.
+Operational risk stems from internal functions or processes, systems, infrastructural flaws, human factors, and outside events.
 Operational risks are particularly hard to quantify but can be costly should they occur.

 Risk modification is not necessarily about risk reduction.
-It may be about reallocating risk towards the desired risk target or exposure.
+It may be about deflection of risk towards the desired risk target or exposure.
 There are four main categories of risk modification:

 It is difficult to completely avoid risk.
-The decision to avoid a specific risk altogether will be made at a board level where it will be determined that some business activities are not worth pursuing based on the risk-return tradeoff.
+The decision to avoid a specific risk altogether will be made at a board level.
+It is here where it will be determined that some business activities are not worth pursuing based on the risk-return tradeoff.

-In many cases, it makes sense to have exposure to a particular risk but to do so in an efficient way.
-Individuals or companies may choose to self-insure.
+In many cases, it makes sense to be exposed to a particular risk.
+Even then, an individual or organisation should do so in an efficient way.
+Individuals or companies may, for instance, choose to self-insure.
 This may mean simply bearing the risk or setting aside some provision to cover losses should they occur.

 Another form of efficiently accepting risk is through the use of diversification.

 Risk transfer is the process of passing risk from one party to another and may take the form of an insurance policy.
 The insurer charges a premium in return for insuring a specific event.
-The insurer themselves will pool together risks by selling a large number of diversified insurance contracts with uncorrelated risks.
+The insurer pools risks by selling a large number of diversified insurance contracts with uncorrelated risks.

-Forward commitments are agreements that create a transaction obligation between two parties in the future at an agreed price or rate.
+Forward commitments are agreements that create a future-based transaction obligation between two parties at an agreed price or rate.
 These include forward contracts, futures contracts, and swaps.

-Contingent claims are when both parties are mutually obligated to each other.
-Options grant the rights but not the obligation to transact and consequently, the buyer of the option pays a premium at the start of the contract.
+Contingent claims arise in scenarios where both parties are mutually obligated to each other.
+Options grant the rights but not the obligation to transact.
+Consequently, the buyer of the option pays a premium at the start of the contract.

-Choosing which risk mitigation method to choose is a critical part of the risk management process.
-No single option may have an advantage and a cost-benefit tradeoff may be required.
-Low-cost precautions against risks with few benefits should always be the first steps.
+Choosing the risk mitigation method to use is a critical part of the risk management process.
+No single option may have an advantage and a cost-benefit tradeoff that may be required.
+Low-cost precautions against risks with few benefits should always be the first step.

-Organizations with strong cash-flow may choose to self-insure as it tends to be the cheapest and most flexible option but must form part of the governance decision-making and risk tolerance process.
+Organizations with strong cash-flow may choose to self-insure as it tends to be the cheapest and most flexible option.
+Such an arrangement must, however, form part of the governance decision-making and risk tolerance process.

-Risk transfer through the use of insurance is widely used but may not always prove cost-effective.
+Risk transfer through the use of insurance is widely used but may not always be cost-effective.
 For financial risks, risk shifting through the use of derivatives is common.